chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Chef Automate contains a compliance profiles asset store that provides several built-in profiles covering baseline security checks through CIS benchmarks across multiple operating systems.

-In Chef Automate 0.8.5 or later, the compliance profiles asset store is enabled by default.
+ The compliance profiles asset store is enabled by default.
 You can manage your profiles through the `Chef Automate API </api_automate.html>`_ as well as through the Chef Automate UI.
 See `An Overview of Compliance in Chef Automate </chef_automate_compliance.html>`_ for more information on the new integrated compliance functionality.

 Scanning
 ------------------------------------------------------------